 About Cori:

-Dr. Cori Convertito received her Ph.D. from the University of Exeter during which time she examined ‘The Health of British Seamen in the West Indies, 1770-1806’ which focused on British West Indies development and its influence on health and medicine in the Royal Navy.
-For her thesis, she was awarded The Boydell & Brewer Prize for the best doctoral thesis in maritime history in 2011-12.
-Prior to her attendance at Exeter, she obtained her Master’s degree in Maritime History from the Greenwich Maritime Institute at the University of Greenwich in 2006 where she engaged in research for her dissertation entitled ‘Tattooing in the Victorian Navy’.
+Dr. Cori Convertito earned her Ph.D. in Maritime History from the University of Exeter, where she examined The Health of British Seamen in the West Indies, 1770–1806, a study exploring British West Indies development and its influence on health and medicine in the Royal Navy.
+Her dissertation was awarded the Boydell & Brewer Prize for the best doctoral thesis in maritime history for 2011–12.
+She previously completed her Master’s degree in Maritime History at the Greenwich Maritime Institute, University of Greenwich (2006), producing a dissertation titled Tattooing in the Victorian Navy.

-Cori has published several articles and has presented papers at a number of international conferences including the U.S. Naval Academy’s McMullen Naval Historical Symposium, ‘Navy & Nation’ at the National Maritime Museum, UK and ‘Health, Medicine and Mariners’ at the University of Exeter.
+Cori has published in several scholarly and public history outlets and has presented her research at numerous international conferences, including the U.S. Naval Academy’s McMullen Naval History Symposium, Navy & Nation at the National Maritime Museum (UK), and Health, Medicine and Mariners at the University of Exeter.